Samuelsen1/Tech-Writing-Samples/Monitor-dosage.md

 - Manually add or remove medications when necessary

 To monitor your dosage:
-1. Navigate to **View Medication**, select the condition and tap the medication you want to manage.
+1. Navigate to **View Medication** and select the condition and tap the medication you want to manage (e.g.,*Ibuprofen*).
-2. Tap **Dosage Monitor**.
- (To Include Image...)
-4. You will see:
+2. Under that particular medication you will see:
    - The prescribed dosage
    - The schedule for taking each dose (e.g., every 8 hours)
    - A **toggle or check-off option** to mark each dose as "taken"(To Include Image...)

-5. Welth will send push notifications 10 minutes before each scheduled dose.
+3. Welth will send push notifications 10 minutes before each scheduled dose.
-6. If you've missed a dose, the app will display a notification and log it under **Missed Doses**.
+4. If you've missed a dose, the app will display a notification and log it under **Missed Doses**.

 ---